seaniemc/Data-Rep-Project/README.md

 ##About the data

-The data set comes in the form of CSV files and was downloaded from the <http://data.gov.ie>.
-It has 63 entries and has 16 columns.
-In order to make the data set more accessable, it will be converted into JSON.
+The data set comes in the form of CSV files which was downloaded from the http://data.gov.ie website.
+In order to make the data set more accessible, it will be converted into JSON.
+The data set has 16 fields and 63 entries.
+I will only use 14 fields, as there is 2 field which I feel there would be no benefit in using it.
+The field FID contains the identical data as the ID column and the PHOTO field contains links to external websites, but the links no longer work.
+There is also another slight duplication with the fields List_of_Eq, which lists the equipment in English and Liosta_Tre which lists the equipment in Gailge.

 ##Columns and Rows.